 5. The Duchess of Cambridge’s wedding dress.

 The dress heard ’round the world—literally.
 The wedding alone had 1,900 guests in attendance and tens of millions watched via live stream.
 Designed by Kate’s fave designer Alexander McQueen, the bodice of the dress incorporated floral motifs.
-The back was held together with 58 buttons of gazar and organza.
-The main body of the dress was made in ivory and white satin gazar using fabrics sourced by Sarah Burton.
+The back was held together with 58 buttons of gazer and organza.
+The main body of the dress was made in ivory and white satin gazer using fabrics sourced by Sarah Burton.
 The skirt was designed to echo an opening flower.
 Kate’s “something blue” was a blue ribbon sewn to the inside of the dress and her “something old” was the lace on the bodice.

 Naturally, famous designers like Monique Lhuillier, Romona Keveza, Sophia Tolli, and countless others immediately began designing and producing dresses similar to the royal frock.
 Personally, I am a big fan of originality.
 That, and there’s simply no way anyone could wear that dress better.